All event photos courtesy of Bruce Postle

 On the idyllic Greek island of Hydra in the 1950s and 60s, in company with Leonard Cohen and other literary luminaries, they wrote some of their best work – before their world fell apart.
 Clift died from an overdose of sleeping pills in 1969.
 Johnston was dead a year later.

 Johnston and Clift were devoted to their writing.
 It enriched their lives but, ultimately, was instrumental in their self-destruction.
 Was it worth it?
 And what is the cost for others dedicated to a life of writing?

-Half a century after their deaths, join us to celebrate two brilliant careers with Paul Genoni and Tanya Dalziell – authors of Half the Perfect World: Writers, Dreamers and Drifters on Hydra, 1955-1964 – in conversation with Martin Flanagan.
-The event will also feature a digital exhibition of photos - and the brilliant Erica Bramham performing songs of Leonard Cohen.
+Half a century after their deaths, we celebrated two brilliant careers with Paul Genoni and Tanya Dalziell – authors of Half the Perfect World: Writers, Dreamers and Drifters on Hydra, 1955-1964 – in conversation with Martin Flanagan.
+The event also featured a digital exhibition of photos - and the brilliant Erica Bramham performed songs of Leonard Cohen.